-- 4.2.2.4.1 When a suspect provides a breath sample over a 0.20, the officer is not required to conduct a performance verification using a 0.20 solution, as long as a performance verification was conducted pursuant to 4.2.2.2. - 4.2.2.5 Acceptable results for an independent 0.08 or 0.20 performance verification, which is not performed during a breath testing sequence, are a pair of back-to-back samples that are both within +/-10% of the performance verification standard target value.
-Performance verifications that are performed during a breath testing sequence are acceptable with a single test result within +/- 10% of the standard target value.
-Target values and ranges of acceptable results for each standard lot series are included in a certificate of analysis available from, the ISPFS. - NOTE: Due to external factors associated with changing a performance verification standard the results of the initial performance verification may not be within the acceptable range, therefore the performance verification may be repeated until a pair of satisfactory results is obtained.
+- NOTE: The 0.20 performance verification was implemented for the sole purpose of supporting the instruments' results for an 18-8004C charge.
+Failure to perform a monthly 0.20 performance verification will not invalidate tests performed that yield results at other levels or in charges other than 18-8004C. - 4.2.2.4.1 When a suspect provides a breath sample over a 0.20, the officer is not required to conduct a performance verification using a 0.20 solution, as long as a performance verification was conducted pursuant to 4.2.2.2. - 4.2.2.5 Acceptable results for an independent 0.08 or 0.20 performance verification, which is not performed during a breath testing sequence, are a pair of back-to-back samples that are both within +/- 10% of the performance verification standard target value.
+Performance verifications that are performed during a breath testing sequence are acceptable if the acquired test results are within +/- 10% of the standard target value.
+Target values for each standard lot series are included in a certificate of analysis. - NOTE: Due to external factors associated with changing a performance verification standard, the results of the initial performance verification may not be within the acceptable range, therefore the performance verification may be repeated until a pair of satisfactory results is obtained.
 However, if results after a total of three test series for any standard (equivalent to six tests) are still unsatisfactory, contact the appropriate ISPFS Laboratory.
 The instrument should not be used for evidentiary testing until the problem is corrected and performance verification results are within the acceptable range.
 Follow the suggested troubleshooting procedure if the initial performance verification does not meet the acceptance criteria. - 4.2.2.6 The official time and date of the performance verification is the time and date recorded on the printout, or the time and date recorded in the log. - 4.2.2.7 Performance verification standards should be used prior to the expiration date. - NOTE: The passage of the expiration date does not immediately invalidate the standard's target value.
-The use of an expired standard may require, at the court's discretions, testimony as to the long term stability of the alcohol standard in order to validate its usage past its expiration date. - 4.2.2.8 Temperature of the simulator must be between 33.5°C and 34.5°C in order for the performance verification results to be valid. - 4.2.2.9 An agency may run additional performance verification standard levels at their discretion. - 4.2.2.10 The correct acceptable range limits and performance verification standard lot number should be set in the instrument before proceeding with evidentiary testing.
+The use of an expired standard may require, at the court's discretions, testimony as to the long term stability of the alcohol standard in order to validate its usage past its expiration date. - 4.2.2.8 Wet Bath Only: Temperature of the simulator must be between 33.5°C and 34.5°C in order for the performance verification results to be valid. - 4.2.2.9 An agency may run additional performance verification standard levels at their discretion. - 4.2.2.10 The correct acceptable range limits and performance verification standard lot number should be set in the instrument before proceeding with evidentiary testing.